 Laser therapy can be used to treat or manage the port-wine stains, although to a limited extent.
 It is also used to treat small varicose veins and as an adjuvant for sclerotherapy or endovascular ablation (see below) [7,10].

-If the asymmetry between the affected and unaffected legs is larger than 2 cm, epiphysiodesis can be performed to slow down the growth in the affected leg.
-The procedure involves prematurely fusing the growth plates and needs to be timed correctly in order to match the lengths of the legs by the end of the growth phase [6,7].
+If the asymmetry between the affected and unaffected legs is predicted to be greater than 2 cm, epiphysiodesis can be performed to slow the growth in the longer leg.
+This procedure involves prematurely fusing the growth plate of a bone and needs to be timed correctly to match the lengths of the legs by the end of the growth phase [6,7].

 Patients with Klippel–Trénaunay syndrome tend to do very well.
-While it is not a life-threatening condition and most patients end up having normal lives, ongoing care is required, best provided by a multidisciplinary team of dermatologists, vascular and orthopaedic surgeons, and general surgeons [1,10].
-Some people may require counselling to adjust to the cosmetic aspects of the disease. .
+While it is not a life-threatening condition and most patients end up having normal lives, ongoing care is required.
+This is best provided by a multidisciplinary team of dermatologists, vascular and orthopaedic surgeons, and general surgeons [1,10].
+Some people may require counselling to adjust to the cosmetic aspects of the disease .